Skip to main content

 ENV NODE_ENV=production

-β€’ Bakes variables into image
+β€’ Bakes a variable into the image for build AND runtime

 ARG in Dockerfile